enrzh/sAiity/README.md

 Daily use does not. sAiity downloads the models you choose from their declared sources, then recognises and translates on-device.
 The signed app can check the opt-in Sparkle feed for updates.
 No account or API key is required.

-## What's new in 2.4.5

-- Added a dismissible About & Support sheet with a visible Done action and Escape-key dismissal.
-- Added version, privacy, and bundled third-party credits to the same support surface.
-- Added shared Dictation bubble surface styling controls for Glass, Clear, Solid, Liquid Glass, tint, and corner radius.
-- Kept caption typography and positioning controls on the Captions page while making Dictation settings more focused.
-- Verified 324 tests in 41 suites, plus Developer ID signing, Apple notarization, and the styled drag-to-Applications DMG.